Job Opportunities

 Position Summary

-• Differentiate instruction to meet the needs of diverse learners, including students with IEPs and English Language Learners
+• Differentiate instruction to meet the academic and developmental needs of all students.

-• Participate in faculty meetings, professional development, and school committees
+• Participate in professional development, faculty meetings, and other school-related responsibilities.

 Qualifications